Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

     - define experiments and nudges to enable learning
     - define an incremental approach to benefits delivery

-EA engagement is likely to be continual during the programme
+EA engagement is likely to be continual during the programme which will be based on an agiler learning approach

 ---